-Jerry Green, Ph.D., started teaching at UCO in the Department of Humanities & Philosophy in 2017.
+Jerry Green started teaching at UCO in the Department of Humanities and Philosophy in 2017.
 He specializes in Ancient Greek Philosophy, especially ethics in Plato and Aristotle.
-Most of his research focuses on Aristotle's under-appreciated Eudemian Ethics, and its relationship to the better known Nicomachean Ethics (covering a range of topics including the nature of the soul, the relationship between humans and God, the foundations of friendship, the components of happiness, and what it means to be human).
-He is also interested in contemporary virtue ethics and virtue epistemology, and in the history of philosophy more broadly.
-Green also is an affiliate faculty in Modern Languages, where he teaches Biblical Greek.
+Most of his research focuses on Aristotle's under-appreciated Eudemian Ethics, and its relationship to the better-known Nicomachean Ethics (covering a range of topics including the nature of the soul, the relationship between humans and God, the foundations of friendship, the components of happiness and what it means to be human).
+He is also interested in contemporary virtue ethics and virtue epistemology, social epistemology and the overlap between epistemology and teaching and learning.
+Green is an affiliate faculty in Modern Languages, where he teaches Biblical Greek.

-Outside of class, Green is a drummer and has a completely normal and in-control obsession with Star Wars.
-He drinks a barely immoderate amount of coffee daily.
+Outside of class, Green is a drummer and amateur gardener and has a completely normal and in-control obsession with Star Wars.
+He drinks a barely immoderate amount of coffee each day.